Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

-Trying to recover the 3D shape or to track the location of objects in a static room with such a configuration is a highly ill-posed problem.
+Trying to recover the shape or to track the location of objects in a static room with such a configuration is a highly ill-posed problem.
 However, as was recognized by Bouman et al.~\cite{bouman2017turning}, object motion can make otherwise ill-posed NLOS imaging problems tractable.
 Unlike their work, however, keyhole imaging only has access to a single optical light path.
 To account for this, our work makes use of the intuition that {\em measurements of a moving object captured with a fixed sensor are equivalent to measurements of a fixed object captured with a moving ``virtual'' sensor}.
 This is the same principle that underlies problems in other domains, such as inverse synthetic aperture radar (ISAR)~\cite{prickett1980principles}.
 Just as NLOS imaging is analogous to SAR and tomography~\cite{liu2019analysis}, keyhole imaging of a moving object is analogous to ISAR and unknown-view tomography.
 Like ISAR and unknown-view tomography, keyhole imaging requires solving a challenging and highly non-convex inverse problem: jointly estimating both the shape of the hidden object and its unknown motion.
-We address this problem using a variant of the Expectation-Maximization (EM) algorithm.
+We address this problem using a variant of the expectation-maximization (EM) algorithm.

 To our knowledge, this is the first work to study the keyhole imaging problem, which could enable an entirely new class of NLOS imaging problems to be addressed.
-In doing so, this work makes several distinct contributions: \begin{itemize} \item We introduce the keyhole imaging problem: NLOS imaging or tracking where the relay wall consists of just a single visible point. \item We develop a Bayesian algorithm based on Expectation-Maximization (EM) that uses the unknown motion of the object to solve the keyhole imaging problem. \item We evaluate the performance of this method for various types of motions in extensive simulations. \item We build a prototype system and experimentally demonstrate NLOS imaging and tracking through a keyhole. \end{itemize}
+In doing so, this work makes several distinct contributions: \begin{itemize} \item We introduce the keyhole imaging problem: NLOS imaging or tracking where the relay wall consists of just a single visible point. \item We develop a Bayesian EM-based algorithm that uses the unknown motion of the object to solve the keyhole imaging problem. \item We evaluate the performance of this method for various types of motion, which model both translation and rotation, in extensive simulations. \item We build a prototype system and experimentally demonstrate NLOS imaging and tracking through a keyhole. \end{itemize}